Summary of Clinical Dosing for

 Ultra-micronized Palmitoylethanolamide: An Efficacious Adjuvant Therapy for Parkinson's Disease This study concludes that palmitoylethanolamide (PEA) reduced motor and non-motor symptoms as well as slowed the rate of decline and disability in patients with Parkinson's disease (PD) and supports further research on PEA as an add-on option for patients.
 Oral (Ingestion)

-Ultra-micronized Palmitoylethanolamide (600 mg)
+Dosage Form: Ultra-micronized Palmitoylethanolamide (600 mg)

 2017

-Effects of cannabidiol in the treatment of patients with Parkinson's disease: an exploratory double-blind trial.
-Findings point to a possible effect of CBD in improving quality of life measures in PD patients with no psychiatric comorbidities; however, studies with larger samples and specific objectives are required before definitive conclusions can be drawn.
+Effects of cannabidiol in the treatment of patients with Parkinson's disease: an exploratory double-blind trial Findings point to a possible effect of CBD in improving quality of life measures in PD patients with no psychiatric comorbidities; however, studies with larger samples and specific objectives are required before definitive conclusions can be drawn.

-Three study groups: CBD (75 mg/day), CBD (300 mg/day), or placebo
+Dosing Regimen: Three study groups: CBD (75 mg/day), CBD (300 mg/day), or placebo

 2014